MISP/misp-training-lea/e.205-mapping-investigations-and-cases-in-misp/README.md

 # e.205: Mapping investigations and cases in MISP

 ## Objectives
+The objective for this module is for students to learn the following:
-- Structure and encode evidences in MISP
+- How to structure and encode evidences in MISP
-- Attach context to information in MISP
+- How to attach context to information in MISP
-- Prepare information for sharing
+- How to prepare information for sharing

 ## Description
 The purpose of this module is to review the different structures to encode technical data, analysis and report of digital forensic evidences.